Amirosagan/PhoneCashsMangment/README.md

 ## Project Description

-I Make A Vodafone Cash Api Using Asp.Net 7.0 To Mange My Payments And Transactions in All my Numbers
+I Make A Vodafone Cash Api Using Asp.Net 7.0 To Mange My Payments And Transactions in All my Numbers and used Sqlite Database.

 ## Features